 Belief in the possibility of knowledge of ‘the entire truth’ is known as dogmatism.
 The opposite position – true knowledge is an illusion – is skepticism.
 A middle position, more or less common to all contemporary philosophers, is fallibilism: we know quite a lot, but no human beliefs can have truth-guaranteeing justification.
 Therefore, knowledge doesn’t require absolute certainty.
-My articles on The metaphysics of truth and The epistemology of truth make clear why this position makes a lot of sense: truth as universal quality does not exist.
+My articles on The metaphysics of truth and The epistemology of truth make clear why this position makes a lot of sense: truth as universal quality of reality does not exist.

 In a famous 1959 television interview the famous Swiss psychiatrist and writer Carl Jung, on being asked if he believed in God, replied: “I don’t need to believe, I know.”
 Jung immediately regretted what he had said, fearing it would be interpreted as blind faith.
 And it was, very much later still by Richard Dawkins in his book The God Delusion.